jeffreyzluo/CS35L-Reading-Log-Website/README.md

 Quick start

 This repository contains the main website in the `loglit-landing` folder.
-To run the project locally:
+To run the project locally and see the main README.md:

 1. Enter the main website folder: